blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/configuringbuildagent.md

 ## Configuring with a proxy

-To configure the build agent for [solution_name] Azure Plugin, you can either manually configure the proxy for each job OR to handle the configuration across multuple jobs, make use of the [azure-pipelines-task-lib](https://github.com/Microsoft/azure-pipelines-task-lib) methods to retrieve proxy configuration.
+To configure the build agent for [solution_name] Azure Plugin, you can either manually configure the proxy for each job OR to handle the configuration across multuple jobs, make use of the [azure pipelines task lib](https://github.com/Microsoft/azure-pipelines-task-lib) methods to retrieve proxy configuration.

-For proxy configuration instructions see [Get proxy configuration by using AZURE-DEVOPS-TASK-LIB method] (https://github.com/Microsoft/azure-pipelines-task-lib/blob/master/node/docs/proxy.md)
+For proxy configuration instructions see [Get proxy configuration by using AZURE DEVOPS TASK METHOD] (https://github.com/Microsoft/azure-pipelines-task-lib/blob/master/node/docs/proxy.md)